Seychelles celebrates 50 years of saving children’s lives through immunization

 According to Lucas, the success of the immunization programme is multi-faceted.
 Free and accessible child health services enables women to deliver at health facilities, ensuring that vaccines administered at birth are received in a timely manner.
 Immunization is also integrated into other child survival interventions and health workers educate mothers on the importance of immunization from the outset.
 “We start promoting immunization with the mothers from the antenatal clinic appointments, right through birth and postnatal until when the children go to school,” says Mathiot.
 “Every visit we repeat the message and remind the mothers of the importance of immunization.”

-Seychelles’ stable economy and high-level political commitment have translated into sustainable financial resources and a dedicated a dedicated budget line for immunization that cannot be used for other interventions.
+Seychelles’ stable economy and high-level political commitment have translated into sustainable financial resources and a dedicated budget line for immunization that cannot be used for other interventions.
 High literacy rates and access to media and information facilitates widespread acceptance of vaccination among the population, as evidenced by the country’s success in COVID-19 vaccination.
 It was only one of four countries in the African region to vaccinate over 70% of the total population against COVID-19.

 “WHO commends the Government of Seychelles in its commitment childhood immunization,” says Dr Rex Mpazanje, WHO Representative in Seychelles.
 “The Organization was there 50 years ago when the country established the programme, we have continued to be there for the last five decades, and we look forward to being there as the country reaches even bigger milestones in its efforts to halt vaccine-preventable diseases.”